X-COM: Terror From the Deep

 The similarities run so deep that it’s down to having the rare alien element “Zirbite” replace the rare alien element “Elerium” to power advanced alien tech, psionics is now “molecular control,” and you’ll have to spend millions on building one magnificent combination fighter/transport craft that is the only one capable of reaching the alien super-base.
 Sound familiar?
 It’s almost insulting, especially when you consider that grenades are still thrown underwater the same distance as they are on the surface, the dye grenade effect looks suspiciously like smoke grenades on land, and you can’t float to higher levels without the assistance of “flying” armor.
 The underwater environment that’s supposed to sell the game really is a simple texture and layout switch; again making it unclear as to why you would want to buy this version at all.

 The answer is because it is still the refined X-Com gameplay that made the first so worthwhile.
 The battles never deviate from the central idea of loose fireteams searching cautiously for hidden aliens, and it is masterfully focused and tense.
 Tying the battles seamlessly with a global base, equipment, and research system gives these fights purpose, value, and consequences.
 Outfitting your soldiers properly can be expensive, and how much ammo and explosives you fire off will have to be paid for back at the base.
-Your soldiers also progress in stats and abilities with each successful mission, making each worth keeping alive – not only for sentimental and cost reasons, but because veterans are far better than the sludge coming out of X-Com Boot Camp.
+Your soldiers also progress in stats and abilities with each successful mission, making each worth keeping alive – not only for sentimental and cost reasons, but because veterans are far better than any new rookies you could hire.

 However, if any of this interests you and you haven’t played X-Com: Enemy Unknown, I HIGHLY recommend you start with the first.
 It is a fantastic game, even more so when it’s your first play and you’re just learning what the aliens are truly capable of.
-Since both games are so similar, you should just jump ahead to the “better sequel.”
+While both games are so similar, this isn’t a case where you should just jump ahead to the “better sequel.”
 Enemy Unknown is the real game here.
 TFTD is the optional side story if you just haven’t had enough, or the mildly fresh version to play years later when you’re hankering for X-Com again.
 Enemy Unknown is a must-play.
 TFTD is not.

 Why not?
 For one, it’s much harder.
 The weapons and items may be the same, but the aliens have received a definite overhaul.
 All are about twice the strength of their original counterparts, with tougher hides and seemingly better eyesight.
 While your guys barely have enough time units to tie their shoelaces, the bugs here can fire off four or five shots a turn, allowing just one to easily take out any soldiers that try to surround it.
 They’re also magnificent at reaction shots (a mechanic allowing one side to shoot during the other side’s turn) and take them readily and accurately.
 And they LOVE grenades.
 In EU, watching your spacing made grenade attacks less likely.
 In TFTD, they’ll throw grenades at you just for the hell of it.
 Their blast radius makes them good for shredding unarmored aquanauts, so an individual behind cover isn’t always safe.
 But tossing them at the feet of solitary soldiers for a guaranteed kill just seems cruel.